Central Intelligence: Development

 The script was greenlit by Universal Pictures in 2010, and Rawson Marshall Thurber was selected to direct and started to write the script together with Ike Barinholtz and David Stassen.
 Before production began, Thurber convinced New Line Cinema to buy the script and the studio became the film's domestic distributor through Warner Bros.
 Pictures.
 That year, Dwayne Johnson was cast alongside Kevin Hart.

 Filming

 Principal photography began on May 6, 2015, and took place in Atlanta, Georgia, and throughout various Massachusetts locations, including Boston, Burlington, Lynn, Middleton, Winchester, Somerville and Quincy.
 Principal photography ended in July 2015.
 To promote the film, Johnson and Hart had an Instagram war against each other on set.

 Release

 Theatrical

 The film premiered at the Regency Village Theater on June 10, 2016.
-Warner Bros. handled distribution in the United States, where the film opened on June 17, 2016, while Universal covered global distribution, as the film was released between June and July 2016.
+Warner Bros.
+Pictures handled distribution in the United States, where the film opened on June 17, 2016, while Universal covered global distribution, as the film was released between June and July 2016.